michaeljwiebe/CarBuddy-frontend/README.md

         };

         //binding of this (seen below) is necessary for functions using this keyword in React,
-        //here is a straightforward, systematic way to do it
+        //here is a straightforward way to do it that will prevent errors

         this.viewCars = this.viewCars.bind(this);
         this.viewReservations = this.viewReservations.bind(this);